fogo-sh/rfcs/text/0001-compsci-bois-almanac.md

 ["The Space Between Us"](https://goodenough.us/blog/2023-08-18-the-space-between-us/) is a good blog post about the creation of content to form 'identity anchors'.

+["File over app"](https://stephanango.com/file-over-app) gives rationale why having the underlying data the application stores as files.

+> _File over app is an appeal to tool makers: accept that all software is ephemeral, and give people ownership over
+> their data._

 # Drawbacks

 [drawbacks]: #drawbacks